Thirstums/BlueberryTart/README.md

 BlueberryTart is the official Website of Thirstums

-It showcases all projects Thirstums/ Thirsty has ever mad and worked on
+It showcases all projects Thirstums/ Thirsty has ever made and worked on

 ## In Progress Projects